sittingman/tingsit.github.io/README.md

    - Small project challenges

 ## About Me:
-   - A native Hongkongers, fellow Bruin, in love with dance and foreign languages (Languages: fluent in English, Mandarin, Cantonese, conversant in Spanish and Japanese
+   - A native Hongkongers, fellow Bruin, in love with dance and foreign languages (fluent in English, Mandarin, Cantonese, conversant in Spanish and Japanese)
    - Favorite: book author (Peter Drucker), musician (Michael Jackson), dance (Tap)
    - Big focus on continue education, pursuing two micromaster degrees (Supply Chain and Development Policy/Economic), practicing Spanish and Japanese on the side